Gamebook Tracker

 Click the avatar circle next to your username on the Books screen to open your profile.

-Your profile also shows your current level, title, and progress toward the next level.
-These update automatically as you use the tracker.
+Your profile also shows your current level, title, and how far you are to the next level.
+These update automatically as you play.

 Click Save to apply changes.
-The dialog closes immediately on success.
-Password and username changes take effect immediately.
+The window closes immediately on success.
+Password and username changes take effect right away.

 Levels